falcosecurity/falcosidekick/README.md

   messageformat: "Alert : rule *{{ .Rule }}* triggered by user *{{ index .OutputFields \"user.name\" }}*" # a Go template to format Slack Text above Attachment, displayed in addition to the output from `SLACK_OUTPUTFORMAT`, see [Slack Message Formatting](#slack-message-formatting) in the README for details.
 If empty, no Text is displayed before Attachment.

 rocketchat:
-  webhookurl: "" # Rocketchat WebhookURL (ex: http://XXXX/hooks/YYYY), if not empty, Slack output is enabled
+  webhookurl: "" # Rocketchat WebhookURL (ex: http://XXXX/hooks/YYYY), if not empty, Rocketchat output is enabled
   #icon: "" # Rocketchat icon (avatar)
   outputformat: "all" # all (default), text, fields
   minimumpriority: "debug" # minimum priority of event for using this output, order is emergency|alert|critical|error|warning|notice|informational|debug or "" (default)
   # messageformat: "Alert : rule *{{ .Rule }}* triggered by user *{{ index .OutputFields \"user.name\" }}*" # a Go template to format Rockatchat Text above Attachment, displayed in addition to the output from `ROCKETCHAT_OUTPUTFORMAT`, see [Slack Message Formatting](#slack-message-formatting) in the README for details.
 If empty, no Text is displayed before Attachment.

 mattermost:
-  webhookurl: "" # Mattermost WebhookURL (ex: http://XXXX/hooks/YYYY), if not empty, Slack output is enabled
+  webhookurl: "" # Mattermost WebhookURL (ex: http://XXXX/hooks/YYYY), if not empty, Mattermost output is enabled
   #footer: "" # Mattermost footer
   #icon: "" # Mattermost icon (avatar)
   outputformat: "all" # all (default), text, fields